softwareplace/goserve/README.md

-Here’s an improved version of your documentation with explicit references to the `gorilla/mux` library:

----

 # http-utils

 `http-utils` is a Go library designed to simplify the creation of backend applications or services that interact with